Skip to main content

 Trdelník

-Sweet spiral pastry cooked over open flame, rolled in cinnamon sugar.
-While originally Czech, it has become a beloved street food treat in Slovak cities.
+Sweet spiral pastry baked over an open flame and rolled in cinnamon sugar.
+Its roots are Czech, but it has become a fixture of street stalls in Slovak cities.

 Vyprážaný Sýr